tc39/proposal-smart-pipelines/readme.md

 # Goals

-There are seventeen ordered goals that the smart body syntax tries to fulfill, which may be summarized,\
+There are seventeen ordered goals that the smart step syntax tries to fulfill, which may be summarized,\
 “Don’t break my code,”\
 “Don’t make me overthink,”\